 The types of services include university placement exams, national exams, career assessments, personality indicators, departmental challenge exams, correspondence exams and testing assistance for students with disabilities.
 The Testing Center will also consider special requests associated with individual needs.

 For more information regarding testing services, please contact:

 522 Kayser Hall

 Omaha, NE 68182-0318

 The Testing Center may be able to provide information for many nationally administered exams including computer-based testing for Educational Testing Service exams.

-Among exams offered are the Graduate Record Exam (GRE), PRAXIS series exams such as the Pre-Professional Skills Test (PPST), Law School Admission Test (LSAT), ACT Assessment, Miller Analogies Test (MAT), Test of English as a Foreign Language (TOEFL), Test of English for International Communications (TOEIC), College-Level Examination Program (CLEP), Defense Activity for Non-Traditional Education Support (DANTES), NCAA Coaches Certification, and many other certification/licensure exams.
+Among exams offered are the Graduate Record Exam (GRE), PRAXIS series exams, Law School Admission Test (LSAT), ACT Assessment, Miller Analogies Test (MAT), Test of English as a Foreign Language (TOEFL), Test of English for International Communications (TOEIC), College-Level Examination Program (CLEP), DSST exams formerly known as DANTES Subject Standardized Tests, NCAA Coaches Certification Exam, Major Field Test (MFT), and many other certification/licensure exams.

-Placement exams include the English Placement Proficiency Exam (EPPE), Chemistry Diagnostic Test (CDT), Algebra COMPASS Exam, Calculus COMPASS Exam, French Placement Exam (FPE), and the Spanish Placement Exam (SPE).
+Placement exams include the English Placement Proficiency Exam (EPPE), Algebra COMPASS Exam, Calculus COMPASS Exam, French Placement Exam (FPE), and the Spanish Placement Exam (SPE).

-The English Placement is required for undergraduate students (first-time freshmen and transfer students) and international students, including some applying for graduate studies.
+The English Placement/Proficiency Exam (EPPE) is required for undergraduate students (first-time freshmen and transfer students) and international students, including some applying for graduate studies.

 These students should check with their UNO academic advisor to see whether they are exempt from taking the EPPE: